treehouses/treehouses.github.io/pages/vi/sshpi.md

 Now you can add the public key to run: `sudo treehouses sshkey add "your SSH key"` (copy-paste your SSH key in between the quotes) or just `sudo treehouse sshkey addgithubuser <yourgithubusername>`.

+Reboot your pi using `sudo reboot`.

-In the future on ssh login it will ask you for your sshkey passphrase where as before used the default password for pi user "raspberry".
+After rebooting your pi on ssh login it will ask you for your sshkey passphrase where as before you used the default password for pi user "raspberry".

 ### Log in by Root